veritas06/MacClam/README.md

 provides a way to scan individual files or directories on demand from the command line.

+## veritas06's Changes ##
+I made two changes to this script, one to download from the correct location, & the other to successfully configure the package with Homebrew's OpenSSL package.

 ## Prerequisites ##

 You will need to have Apple's <a